TACC/benchpro/README.md

 ### 2. Benchmark template file

 As with the build template.
 The benchmark template file is populated with the parameters defined in the config file above.
 This file should include setup of the dataset, any required pre-processing or domain decomposition steps if required, and the appropriate mpi_exec command.
-You are able to make use of the `benchmark_repo` variable defined in `settings.ini` to copy local files.
+You are able to make use of the `local_repo` variable defined in `settings.ini` to copy local files.

 This file must be located in `templates/bench`, with the naming scheme `[code]_[bench].template`.